 By: Derek Hyde, AScT

 Many developers recognize that people want to spend less time commuting and are now providing office and retail spaces as part of their developments, thus the increase in mixed-use buildings in heavily populated urban communities.
 Imagine getting ready for work and using an elevator to arrive at your place of work instead of getting in your car or a mode of public transportation to arrive at work.
-Instead of driving to the grocery store you’re now able to walk across a courtyard to pick up groceries for the week and grab a coffee within the same building.
-These sorts of conveniences are contributing to developers purchasing parking property around malls and constructing high density residential high-rise towers as a result to facilitate the needs of their future tenants.
-These types of developments are being welcomed by municipalities as they contribute to the viability and revitalization of aging neighborhoods and are often a part of a larger planned development such as a district or an urban village within a city.
+Instead of driving to the grocery store, you’re now able to walk across a courtyard to pick up groceries for the week and grab a coffee within the same building.
+These sorts of conveniences are contributing to developers purchasing parking properties around malls and constructing high-density residential high-rise towers; as a result to facilitate the needs of their future tenants.
+These types of developments are being welcomed by municipalities as they contribute to the viability and revitalization of aging neighbourhoods and are often a part of a larger planned development, such as a district or an urban village within a city.

-The increased focus and awareness on the environment has influenced various levels of government and specifically the decisions that are made around the development of energy codes and standards.
+The increased focus and awareness of the environment have influenced various levels of government and, specifically, the decisions that are made around the development of energy codes and standards.
 Codes like the B.C.
-Step Code or the National Energy Code of Canada for Buildings (NECB 2015) have been put in place in hopes of creating more energy efficient infrastructure.
+Step Code or the National Energy Code of Canada for Buildings (NECB 2015) has been put in place in hopes of creating more energy-efficient infrastructure.